palantir/gradle-baseline/README.md

 - `ReadReturnValueIgnored`: The result of a read call must be checked to know if EOF has been reached or the expected number of bytes have been consumed.
 - `FinalClass`: A class should be declared final if all of its constructors are private.
 - `RedundantModifier`: Avoid using redundant modifiers.
+- `StrictCollectionIncompatibleType`: Likely programming error due to using the wrong type in a method that accepts Object.

 ### Programmatic Application